dscvitc/dscvitchennai/Contributing.md

 ## 3. Installing all npm packages

 Navigate to the directory and run the following code.
 This will install all the dependencies you need.
-The project has been created using yarn package manager
+The project has been created using yarn package manager.

 ```
 npm install